 The transportation of students in personal vehicles is strongly discouraged.
 USD 320 does not provide insurance coverage for transportation of students in personal vehicles.
+USD 323 and USD 329 may or may not cover transportation of students in personal vehicles.
 An employee who chooses to transport students in his or her personal vehicle assumes all risk and liability for accidents that may occur.
-Employees are required to contact the Director of Special Education BEFORE transporting a student in a personal vehicle.
+Employees are required to contact the Director of Special Education ten working days or more in advance before transporting a student in a personal vehicle.